Museums aren’t just places to look—they’re places to do.

 Are interactives accessible?

 Yes.
-We design for varied mobility, vision, hearing, and cognitive needs—tactile models, captions, audio description, adjustable reach ranges, and accessible routes—aligning with recognized guidelines.
+We design for varied mobility, vision, hearing, and cognitive needs—tactile supports, captions, audio description, adjustable reach ranges, and accessible routes.

 Will the tech damage artifacts?